22 Jan 8 Tips To Improve Concentration

 – Kinaesthetic learners are tactile learners.
 They need to touch and feel the subject matter in order to process and understand it.
 Here, practical applications are more useful while trying to increase the ability to concentrate.

 When your child is busy, let him know what he has to do next a few minutes in advance.
 This especially helps when your child is doing something he enjoys.
 Undoubtedly, he would be reluctant to stop the activity and start something new.
-A small heads up prepare your child for whatever is next in his schedule.
-E.g. Let your child know playtime ends in 5 minutes.
+A small heads up prepares your child for whatever is next in his schedule.
+E.g. Let your child know play time ends in 5 minutes.
 Then, he has to finish his homework.

 One of the multiple benefits of meditation is improved concentration.
 Meditation doesn’t only involve chanting mantras with closed eyes.
 Yoga, deep breathing, and other activities help you practice meditation and mindfulness.
 Simple relaxation techniques coupled with positive imagery help the brain learn new things.
 Ask your child to close his eyes and imagine he’s paying attention in class.
 You can ask the following questions :